vealjoshua/OS-Proj5/README.md

 Joshua Veal-Briscoe

-I could not finish this program.
-I have the base set up.
-I could not finish the releasing resources and deadlock.

-I somehow broke my oss.c implemeintg recieving resources

 run ./Memclean if anything goes wrong it kill all users and oss and releases all my memory

 -----commands-----